Slow Cooker Honey Bourbon Chicken

 Make It Now:

-- In a medium bowl, whisk together the soy sauce, honey, ketchup, bourbon, oil, ginger, garlic, red pepper flakes, and green onions.
-Add the chicken and stir to coat with the sauce.
-(Freezing instructions begin here.)
+- Make Sauce: In the slow cooker, whisk together the soy sauce, honey, ketchup, bourbon, oil, ginger, garlic, red pepper flakes, and green onions.
+Add the chicken and turn to coat.

-- Place the chicken and sauce in the slow cooker.
-Cover and cook on Low for 2 1/2 to 3 1/2 hours or until cooked through.
+- Slow Cook: Cover and cook the chicken and sauce on Low for 2 1/2 to 3 1/2 hours or until cooked through.
 (The chicken is done when it is no longer pink inside and/or registers 165°F internally.)
 Carefully transfer the chicken to a wooden cutting board, dice or shred the meat, and set aside.

-- Return the chicken and sauce to the slow cooker.
-Stir gently to combine.
+- Finish & Serve: Return the chicken to the sauce, and stir gently to combine.
+Taste and season with salt and pepper, as needed.
 Serve over rice.
 Garnish with green onions and serve with stir-fried vegetables, if desired.

 Notes/Tips

-One of our readers tested this recipe without the bourbon and reported that their family thought it was still delicious.
+How to Replace the Bourbon: One of our readers tested this recipe without the bourbon and reported that their family thought it was still delicious.
+Another tester said it worked with chicken broth instead.

 ★★★★★